BRILLIANT BIRDS OF THE ANDES

 Optional walk to the famous Jocotoco Antpitta feeding station, a conservation success story and unforgettable experience.

-Explore side valleys near Valladolid and Palanda, where lower-elevation ridges harbor additional foothill and Marañón specialists.
+Explore areas around the villages of Valladolid and Palanda, where lower-elevation habitats harbor additional foothill and Marañón Valley specialists.

 Day 8